comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/integrations/langchain.md

 ## Advanced usage

-The `OpikTracer` object has a `flush` method that can be used to make sure that all traces are logged to the Comet platform before you exit a script.
+The `OpikTracer` object has a `flush` method that can be used to make sure that all traces are logged to the Opik platform before you exit a script.
 This method will return once all traces have been logged or if the timeout is reach, whichever comes first.

 ```python
 from opik.integrations.langchain import OpikTracer